 The Scrum Guide gives us a basic explanation of a Daily Scrum Meeting, but you’ll probably need a bit more detail to make it truly effective.

+How to run an effective daily scrum meeting?
 Start with choosing the time and place, keeping in mind that you’ll be coming back every day.
 Pay attention to the timebox of the meeting, as it is not a good habit to extend it or reschedule.
 Don’t change your plans because the Product Owner or Scrum Master can’t join.
 Remember, this event is for the Developers only, not for a Product Owner or a Scrum Master.
 If the Scrum Master or Product Owner is working on achieving the Sprint Goal, they can take part in a meeting as Developers.

 So if the Scrum Master is attending the meeting as a Developer, what should they do?
 A previous version of the Scrum Guide (2017) says: